 Note that to deduce the equivariant conjecture (\ref{eq: intro equi homo hikita}) for a fixed $(\bv, \bw)$, it is not sufficient to know the non-equivariant conjecture (\ref{eq: intro homo hikita}) for the same $(\bv, \bw)$.
-Our argument is inductive, and uses all the values of $v_i, w_i$, less than or equal to the required.
+Our argument is inductive, and uses all values of $v_i, w_i$, less than or equal to the required.

 In particular, Theorem \ref{thm: intro equi-homo-hikita} allows us to establish previously not proven equivariant version of conjecture for ADE quivers under mild assumptions, see Corollary \ref{homo-hikita for ADE quivers}.
 Recall that the Coulomb branch in this case is isomorphic to a generalized slice in the affine Grassmannian, see \cite{bfn_slices}.
 Note that the non-equivariant version of the conjecture was proved in \cite[Theorem~8.1]{KTWWY19} for the case when the corresponding slice in affine Grassmannian is {\underline{non}}-generalized (and under the same assumption as in Corollary \ref{homo-hikita for ADE quivers}).
 As we pointed out above, our method requires knowing the validity of non-equivariant version for all $(\bv, \bw)$.
-So, we prove non-equivariant Hikita conjecture for generalized slices in Appendix, see Theorem~\ref{thm: hikita for generalized slices}.
-Also, in Appendix we provide a direct geometric argument for the equivariant conjecture, generalizing the method of \cite{KTWWY19} (and giving an alternative argument for Corollary~\ref{homo-hikita for ADE quivers}).
+So, we need the non-equivariant Hikita conjecture for generalized slices, and we prove it in Appendix, see Theorem~\ref{thm: hikita for generalized slices}.
+Also, in Appendix we provide a direct geometric argument for the equivariant conjecture, generalizing the method of \cite{KTWWY19} (and giving an alternative proof of Corollary~\ref{homo-hikita for ADE quivers}).
 We think that this proof is conceptually interesting.
 The connection between quiver and Coulomb sides there comes from an isomorphism of global Demazure and global Weyl modules in types ADE.